-Working primarily in New England, I have worked with theaters, among others, such as the American Repertory Theater, Huntington Theater Company, The Cape Playhouse, Boston Lyric Opera, Commonwealth Shakespeare, Actors Shakespeare Project, Lyric Stage, Speakeasy Stage, Greater Boston Stage Company, (Stoneham Theater) Central Square Theater, Shit-Faced Shakespeare, Boston Civic Symphony, Boston Theater Company, Babson Arts, Wilbury Theater Group, Burbage Theater Company, Brown Box Theatre and many more.
+Working primarily in New England and New York, I have worked with theaters, among others, such as the American Repertory Theater, Huntington Theater Company, The Cape Playhouse, Boston Lyric Opera, New York Theater Company, Shakespeare & Company, Commonwealth Shakespeare, Actors Shakespeare Project, Lyric Stage, Speakeasy Stage, Greater Boston Stage Company, (Stoneham Theater) Central Square Theater, Shit-Faced Shakespeare, Boston Civic Symphony, Boston Theater Company, Babson Arts, Wilbury Theater Group, Burbage Theater Company, Brown Box Theatre and many more.

 My production and promotional photographs have appeared in newspapers, magazines, and on leading news websites, including: The New York Times, The New Yorker, The Wall Street Journal, Playbill, Boston Globe, Huffington Post, American Theater Magazine, Runners World, WBUR, and other publications.